jverzani/JGUI.jl/README.md

 When a property, say ':prop', is looked up a search for either a `getProp` or `setProp` method is made.
-Though not exported, save for `getValue` and `setValue` these function can be conveniently employed when using the property in a callback.
+Though not exported, save for `getValue` and `setValue` these functions can be conveniently employed when using the property in a callback.

 ## signals